 Every once in a while, a new product comes along that creates a paramount shift in consumer behavior.
 We’re not talking about the automobile, but a small power tool called the IXO.
 TEAMS has been a driving force in helping Bosch to create breakthrough power tools that create a difference in people’s lives.
 The story of the IXO is one about a little tool with big aspirations.

-Like the creation of many other products, the IXO was born out of the similar principle: how can we break the shackles of human limitation and create something completely simplified?
-Power tools are often seen as heavy, bulky and complicated.
+Like the creation of many other products, the IXO was born out of a similar principle: how can we break the shackles of human limitation and create something completely simplified.
+Power tools are often seen as heavy, bulky, and complicated.
 We asked ourselves—is there a way to create a simpler power tool altogether?
 One that everyone can use and not just for complicated projects; but for simple ones, too?

 Semantics and Emotional Response

 Creating the IXO had a lot to do with semantics and how a product communicates its meaning through its form.
 For example, a screwdriver that looks like a screwdriver is more likely to grab attention than a screwdriver that looks more like a hand-mixer or remote control.

 Keeping the IXO in the screw driver-category meant that it would still keep its recognizable shape; but that it would be simplified enough to appeal to everyone.

 A Helping Hand

 TEAMS knows Bosch power tools better than anyone—just like the back of our hand.
 In fact, you could say that the hand was our inspiration for shaping the IXO into its smaller size.